biletnam/SST/README.md

 ### 1. Security
 #### 1.1 Roles
+The application needs to have at least two initial roles created, User and Administrator.
 ##### 1.1.1 Create Role
 ##### 1.1.2 Read Role
 ##### 1.1.3 Update Role
 ##### 1.1.4 Delete Role
 #### 1.2 Profile
+Module needed to manage all the users accounts.
 ##### 1.2.1 Create Profile
 ###### 1.2.1.1 User Details
 ###### 1.2.1.2 Personal Details